 The U.S. Mine Safety and Health Administration ("MSHA") is the primary regulatory organization governing the commercial silica industry.
 Accordingly, MSHA regulates quarries, surface mines, underground mines and the industrial mineral processing facilities associated with quarries and mines.
 The mission of MSHA is to administer the provisions of the Federal Mine Safety and Health Act of 1977 (the "Mine Act") and to enforce compliance with mandatory safety and health standards.
 MSHA works closely with the Industrial Minerals Association, a trade association in which we have a significant leadership role, in pursuing this mission.
 As part of MSHA's oversight, representatives perform at least two unannounced inspections annually for each above-ground facility.
-For additional information regarding mining and workplace safety, including MSHA safety and health violations and assessments in 2020, see Item 4.
-Mine Safety Disclosures.
+For additional information regarding mining and workplace safety, including MSHA safety and health violations and assessments in 2021, see Item 4.
+Mine Safety Disclosures of this Annual Report on Form 10-K.